yazi-rs/yazi-rs.github.io/docs/faq.md

 Therefore, the Windows version of Yazi currently uses `preview.max_width` and `preview.max_height` specified by the user in the `yazi.toml` as the image size.

+## Why do my icons shrink in [kitty](https://sw.kovidgoyal.net/kitty/), and enlarge when scrolling?

+TL;DR: Use a theme for Yazi, https://github.com/yazi-rs/themes

+This might be a bug in kitty (or feature?
+I don't know).
+In kitty, you have to add a style to file list items (like foreground color) to make the icons match the text size.
+However, Yazi's default theme can't add that color, because it can't predict whether the user's terminal has a white background with black text, or a black background with white text.

+So it inherits the default terminal font color.
+This causes the icon size issue, and I've only found this problem in kitty - other terminals don't have it.
+Therefore, please use a Yazi theme for the kitty terminal.

 ## Why can't "Open" and "Enter" be a single command?

 The decision to separate `enter` and `open` commands was intentional.